paulmayer-fullstacker/week-5/W5-Challenge-Mayer/README.md

 The main functionality of the interactive weather dashboard is defined within the JS file.
 The JS file contains the client-side logic, accommodating manipulation of the Document Object Model (DOM), and event handling.
 The JS file also manages API consumption and remote data access.

-The dashboard weather display relies on retreival of weather data from an Open Weather Map server.
+The dashboard weather display relies on retrieval of weather data from an Open Weather Map server.
 Here is the API call (provided by 8-UP), to the OpenWeatherMap API to retrieve current weather data.
-The call requires the location for the requested weather information (longditude and latitude) and an API key (also provided by 8-UP).
+The call requires the location for the requested weather information (longitude and latitude) and an API key (also provided by 8-UP).

     `https://api.openweathermap.org/data/2.5/weather?lat=${latitude}&lon=${longitude}&appid=${API_KEY}&units=metric`

-The API call returnes a data object (JSON format) populated with current weather and some local data for the specified latitude and longitude.
-Before JS coding commenced, for the clinet-side script, the API call was tested using the REST Client extension for VSCode, published by Huachao Mao.
+The API call returns a data object (JSON format) populated with current weather and some local data for the specified latitude and longitude.
+Before JS coding commenced, for the client-side script, the API call was tested using the REST Client extension for VSCode, published by Huachao Mao.

 The JS file was judiciously commented, during development.
 However, during team collaboration exercises, most of the comments were removed.
 The HTML and CSS files still contain useful comments.